 Every day is an incredible experience.
 It reminds me how lucky I am and why I love living in America.
-I’ve called St. Louis my home for the last 17 years and this is where I opened the doors to Zee Bee Market, in one of my favorite neighborhoods, South Grand.
+Hello, my name's Julio Zegarra-Ballon and this is my story.
+I’ve called St. Louis my home since 1998 and this is where I opened the doors to Zee Bee Market, in one of my favorite neighborhoods, South Grand.
 My store offers customers beautifully hand-crafted and Fair Trade products from around the world.
 My business gives the artisans and farmers behind these products a better life.
 I first came to the U.S. from Peru in 1990.
 The U.S. is truly the land of opportunity.
 Had I lived in Peru after graduating from college, I would not have been afforded the same resources and possibilities to continue to learn and grow as I found here in this country.

 Fair Trade is a producer-centered supply chain model.
 It provides workers a fair wage for their hard work and sets standards for healthy, positive and safe work environments.
 Through Fair Trade, I’m able to provide opportunity to many talented artisans by opening markets for their products here in St. Louis.